 Special Schools

 We work using direct interventions in classrooms with special needs populations in schools and learning centres.
-Below are some organisations that showcase the work we have done with young adults and with ASD adults in pre-employability spaces.
+Below are some organisations that showcase the work we have done in these spaces.
+The idea is to share best practices of learning and facilitation.

 Project PIPAL with Headstreams